-Whether you’re looking for a 6-inch ground cover or a 10-foot hedge plant, cotoneaster has a shrub for you.
+Whether you’re looking for a 6 inch (15 cm.) groundcover or a 10 foot (3 m.) hedge plant, cotoneaster has a shrub for you.
 Though they vary in size, the many species of cotoneaster all have a few things in common.
 Cotoneasters have a wide spread three times or more their height, glossy leaves, and red or black fall and winter berries.
-Growing cotoneaster is a snap, as most species shrug off adverse conditions like drought, strong winds, salt spray, infertile soil and variable pH.
+Growing cotoneaster is a snap, as most species shrug off adverse conditions like drought, strong winds, salt spray, infertile soil, and variable pH.

 Types of Cotoneaster